yash-kumar-roy/yash-kumar-roy/README.md

 - 👯 I’m looking to collaborate on **Chat Bot Project with finetuning**

-- 👨‍💻 All of my projects are available at [Portfolio](https://spidy21.github.io/minimal_about_page/)
+- 👨‍💻 All of my projects are available at my [Portfolio](https://spidy21.github.io/minimal_about_page/)

 - 📫 How to reach me **yashkumarroy164@gmail.com**